A list of reviews of music originally released in 1986.

 The demo is almost totally straight-up Metallica / Anthrax, albeit with a sense of humour that those bands never had.
 (Also, I hear Motorhead, but that comes through the Metallica influence.
 And there’s a death metal influence, I think.)
 Only two songs on the album suggest this is not your typical thrash metal band: “Hypocrites,” a sort of ska pop song that deviates back into metal, and “Evil Satan,” which is pretty much the only sign of what they would later become.
 It’s undeniable these guys were talented, but they sound pretty derivative here.

-And that’s weird, because I’m pretty sure this concert was filmed prior to this demo.
+And that’s weird, because I’m pretty sure a high school concert that used to be on YouTube was filmed prior to this demo.
+And that show is weirder.
 And that begs the question, why is this so derivative?
 I think it’s because Bungle were trying to sell themselves to thrash labels, hoping they would get a deal where they could then unleash their true craziness.
 At least I hope so.